jupyter/notebook/docs/source/notebook.md

 ### Notebook documents

-Notebook documents contains the inputs and outputs of a interactive session as well as additional text that accompanies the code but is not meant for execution.
+Notebook documents contain the inputs and outputs of an interactive session as well as additional text that accompanies the code but is not meant for execution.
 In this way, notebook files can serve as a complete computational record of a session, interleaving executable code with explanatory text,